Poppets Town: Recurring

-The Naka-Nakas are a trio of anthropomorphic monkey brothers.
-There are three of them: Robin, Jojo and Nicky, who wears a striped shirt of different colors, a ribbon scarf, and a funny hat on their heads.
-They also lives in a treehouse and loves to ride their banana-shaped car.
-Their favorite instrument are the bongo drum.
+The Naka-Nakas are a trio of purple anthropomorphic monkey brothers.
+There are three of them: Robin, Jojo and Nicky, with round ears, a little yellow nose, and blue and black eyes.
+The Naka-Nakas also wears a striped shirt of different colors, a ribbon scarf around their neck, and a funny hat on their heads.
+They also lives in a treehouse and loves to ride their banana-shaped car that runs on "Naka-Naka power".
+Their favorite hobby is singing and dancing, and their favorite instrument are the bongo drum.